 - Mostly used in small and mid-sized companies.

-- MySQL and Amazon RDS is a good example of vertical scaling.
+- MySQL and Amazon RDS is a good examples of vertical scaling.

 - Limited Scaling.